-As GWI's Core Research is conducted among 16-64 forecasts for a country's total population (reproduced right) with internet penetration forecasts for 16-64s specifically.
+As GWI's Core Research is conducted among 16-64

+total population (reproduced right) with internet penetration forecasts for 16-64s specifically.
 Forecasts for 16-64s will be higher than our forecasts for total population, since 16-64s are the most likely age groups to be using the internet.